FDA Retail Tobacco Compliance Program

 Center for Tobacco Products (CTP) oversees the implementation of the Family Smoking Prevention and Tobacco Control Act.
 Some of the Agency's responsibilities under the law include setting performance standards, reviewing premarket applications for new and modified risk tobacco products, requiring new warning labels, and establishing and enforcing advertising and promotion restrictions.

-The Division of Tobacco Prevention and Control
+The Pennsylvania’s Department of Health, Division of Tobacco Prevention & Control

 In response to this Act, the FDA issued a Funding Opportunity Announcement for state Tobacco Enforcement programs to conduct FDA Tobacco Compliance Check Inspections for compliance with provisions of these regulations with respect to retail outlets on behalf of the FDA.
 Funds under this contract supplement state tobacco enforcement funds and are restricted, by statute, for use only for the FDA tobacco inspection efforts.
 The Division of Tobacco Prevention and Control (Division) was awarded the first FDA contract in 2011.
 Through the FDA awards, Pennsylvania received funding to conduct approximately 10,000 Tobacco Compliance Check Inspections across the commonwealth per year.